CSSFontPaletteValuesRule: name property

 Read the at-rule's name

 This example first defines an @import and an @font-palette-values at-rule.
 Then it reads the @font-palette-values rule and displays its name.
-As these rules live in the last stylesheet added to the document, the palette will be the second CSSRule returned by the last stylesheet in the document (document.styleSheets[document.styleSheets.length-1].cssRules).
+The MDN live sample infrastructure combines all the CSS blocks in the example into a single inline style with the id css-output, so we first use document.getElementById() to find that sheet.
+The palette will be the second CSSRule in that stylesheet.
 So, rules[1] returns a CSSFontPaletteValuesRule object, from which we can access name.

 HTML